ert485/robo-teach/readme.md

 Our platform uses a MakersPet robot with advanced sensing capabilities to create engaging learning experiences where children don't just learn coding on a screen, but bring it to life through voice commands and physical interactions.

 ### Robot Hardware
+Purchased kit from Maker's Pet - [Arduino/ROS2 Self-Driving Robot 120mm Build Pack](https://makerspet.com/store#!/Arduino-ROS2-Self-Driving-Robot-120mm-Build-Pack/p/725772983)

 - 120mm round differential drive base with wheels
 - 360° 2D LiDAR sensor (LDROBOT LD14P) for mapping and navigation
 - ESP32 microcontroller
-- Docker-based ROS2 environment for cross-platform compatibility
+- Connects to a computer that can host the Docker-based ROS2 environment

 ## 🎯 Educational Goals